DutchPHPConference/conference-diversity-and-inclusion/Guideline.md

 #### 6.3 Service animals
 Service animals may need space similar to mobility devices (plan for two seating spaces for each person bringing a service animal).

-Point out in your materials any places that can be used as “relief areas” for service animals
+Point out in your materials any places that can be used as “relief areas” for service animals.

 #### 6.4 Transport & parking